 In film terms, the regional, community, and high school theater market is like the DVD market.

-So when you are contemplating investing in a Broadway or Off-Broadway show, or producing a Broadway or Off-Broadway show, take a look at one of these lists.
+So when you are contemplating investing in a Broadway show or Off-Broadway show, or producing a Broadway or Off-Broadway show, take a look at one of these lists.
 Does your show have similar characteristics (big casts, positive messages, colorful costumes)?

 If so, you could have a very nice “stock and amateur” insurance policy in case your Broadway dreams turn into a nightmare.